JacopoPan/RaspBuzzTutorial/README.md

 # Step 4: Run a 2-device demo

-- Perform steps 1-3 on two Raspberry Pi 3 Model B+
+- Perform steps 1-3 on 2 Raspberry Pi 3 Model B+
-- Connect each to a Digi XBee SX (e.g., again using an interface board and USB)
+- Connect each of the 2 Pis to a Digi XBee SX (e.g., again using an interface board and USB)

 If you are using the sources from `https://github.com/JacopoPan/ROSBuzz` you can run